 These rules changes are necessary to ensure our scheme complies with new requirements set out in the EU’s Insurance Distribution Directive (IDD) and the Markets in Financial Instruments Directive.
 These Directives are being implemented by the FCA.
 Only by amending our rules accordingly, are we able to keep offering our regulatory services to firms undertaking general insurance distribution activities.

 The new rules were scheduled to come into effect on 23 February 2018.
-There is proposal in the European Parliament to extend the implementation date, but this has not yet been approved.
-Member States (including the UK) will still be required to transpose the IDD into national law by the original date, 23 February 2018.
-However, under the current proposals, firms will not be required to comply with the IDD until 1 October 2018.
-The European Parliament and the Council will need to agree and confirm the new application date in an accelerated legislative procedure.
+Following a request by the European Parliament and 16 Member States to extend the implementation date, the European Commission adopted a proposal stating that firms will not be required to comply with the IDD until 1 October 2018.
+The European Parliament and the Council are currently negotiating on the new application date in an accelerated legislative procedure.
 We will keep you informed as this situation progresses.

 New 15 hour Continued Professional Development (CPD) requirement.